 There is another method of creating cross-country skis known as the reaction injection molding.

-- In this method, the top layer of the skis – the fiberglass epoxy sheet is placed in the ski mold.
+- In this method, the top layer of the cross country skis – the fiberglass epoxy sheet is placed in the ski mold.

-- Instead of a wooden core, a strong and resistant layer of plastic is pressed onto the skis.
+- Instead of a wooden core, a strong and resistant layer of plastic is pressed onto the cross country skis.
 As a result, within three seconds the polyurethane inflates and eventually hardens.

 - After eight minutes, it is hard enough to be taken out of the mold.